Cart Transform: Expand Operation

 - Cart properties must contain valid JSON

-- Component IDs must be numeric parts from the Shopify variant IDs (gid://shopify/ProductVariant/123 -
+- Component IDs must be the numeric part of Shopify variant GIDs (e.g.,

 - Quantities must be positive numbers